9651-Robotics/2016-2017_RobotC/README.md

 * `competition` is where we keep our competition code
 * `dev` is where we keep all code not built in the VEX competition template
-  * `broken` is code that contains errors (will not compile) however still has value
+  * `broken` is code that contains errors (will not compile) however still has some value
-  * `functional` is code that works for sure, used for testing sensors and drivetrains
+  * `functional` is code that compiles, used for testing sensors and drivetrains
-  * `reference` is a mix of RobotC sample code and our refrence code used for composing new files
+  * `reference` is a mix of RobotC sample code and unneeded working code used for composing new files
 * `plans` contains visual mockups of our autonomous plans